clairesarraille/airbnb_price_prediction/README.md

 - Brownlee, Jason.
 (2016).
 Master Machine Learning Algorithms.
 Edition, v1.15.

 # Modeling Process
-Because my dataset had high multicollinearity that couldn't be completely eliminated, and because this is a regression problem as the target variable is continuous, I used Ridge and Lasso Regression rather than simple linear regression.
+Because my dataset had high Multicollinearity that couldn't be completely eliminated, and because this is a regression problem as the target variable is continuous, I used Ridge and Lasso Regression rather than simple linear regression.
 Multicollinearity occurs when there is a strong correlation between two or more identified predictor variables in a multiple regression model.
 The existence of this phenomenon may seriously impair the analysis's overall quality and severely restrict the model evaluation's conclusions.
-I knew I wanted to begin this analysis by addressing the issue of multicollinearity, because one of the assumptions of linear modeling is that all predictors are independent of each other (meaning there is no multicollinearity).
-Ridge and Lasso regression models were used because they make use of regularization strategies to mitigate multicollinearity's negative impact on the model's quality and validity of conclusions.
+I knew I wanted to begin this analysis by addressing the issue of Multicollinearity, because one of the assumptions of linear modeling is that all predictors are independent of each other (meaning there is no Multicollinearity).
+Ridge and Lasso regression models were used because they make use of regularization strategies to mitigate Multicollinearity's negative impact on the model's quality and validity of conclusions.
 The generalization of models with incredibly complex relationships is supported by regularization strategies such as Ridge and Lasso Regression.
-One feature of a highly complex model may be multicollinearity.
+One feature of a highly complex model may be Multicollinearity.
 Overfitting is avoided by regularizing the model predictors with a penalty.

 # Results:
 ### Discussion: